gravitational/teleport/README.md

 We offer a few different options for support.
 First of all, we try to provide clear and comprehensive documentation.
 The docs are also in Github, so feel free to create a PR or file an issue if you think improvements can be made.
 If you still have questions after reviewing our docs, you can also:

-* Join the [Teleport Community](https://community.goteleport.com/c/teleport) to ask questions.
+* Join [Teleport Discussions](https://github.com/gravitational/teleport/discussions) to ask questions.
 Our engineers are available there to help you.
 * If you want to contribute to Teleport or file a bug report/issue, you can do so by creating an issue here in Github.
 * If you are interested in Teleport Enterprise or more responsive support during a POC, we can also create a dedicated Slack channel for you during your POC.
 You can [reach out to us through our website](https://goteleport.com/teleport/) to arrange for a POC.